massimoalbarello/ubi-comp/project_1/README.md

 > TODO: right now I am manually matching the peaks, but if we have a better peak matching system like nearest neighbours, then we can allow for more peaks and get a more representative average.

+**Idea 2** MUCH EASIER!
+* Consider a section of the data closer to the start of the trip
+* Select a pressure threshold in the section where the gradient is non zero: the number of samples above that threshold will be different for each sensor, it's equal to the shift we are trying to correct.

 ## Question 3: